 Redundant power supplies

-The weak or inadequate power supply can hinder your ideas of expanding the system.
+A weak or inadequate power supply can hinder your ideas of expanding the system.
 Some systems are built with toxic power supplies as if they anticipated a lot of system add-ons and expansion components.
 Most desktop or tower systems are built this way.
 However, some systems have insufficient energy supplies from the start, and they cannot serve the energy-thirsty options you might want to add enough.

 The rated wattage can be very misleading at times.
 Not all the 300-watt supplies themselves are created.
 People familiar with advanced audio systems know that some watt is better than others.
 This applies to energy sources as well.
 In fact, cheap energy sources may release estimated energy, but what about noise and distortion?
 Some supplies are less than engineering to barely meet their specifications, while others may exceed their specifications significantly.